AdobeDocs/commerce-merchant-services.en/help/live-search/rules-add.md

 >[!NOTE]
 >
->Apostrophes in queries may lead to some minor issues with ranking and relevance in Turkish and some other languages.
+>Apostrophes and quotes in queries may lead to some minor issues with ranking and relevance in some languages.

 ## Adding events